menny/menny.github.io/_posts/2026-07-11-the-unlocks-we-have-unlocked.md

 ## To be continued
 That was fun.
 I can pause now, knowing that all the context — summary, links, follow-ups — is still there in the chat session.
-Next will be brainstorming/PoC an audio visualizer and UX for tweaking the visual.
+Next up: brainstorming and prototyping an audio visualizer, along with a UI for tweaking the visuals.

 TTYL.